UConn vs. Arkansas: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +900

-- In terms of its odds to win the national championship (+900), UConn is third-best in the country.
-It is five spots below that, eighth-best, according to computer rankings.
+- UConn's national championship odds (+900) place it third-best in the country, but according to computer rankings it is only eighth-best.

-- The Huskies have experienced the 53rd-biggest change in terms of their national championship odds, improving from +8000 at the beginning of the season to +900.
+- Bookmakers have moved the Huskies' national championship odds up from +8000 at the start of the season to +900.
+Among all teams in college basketball, that is the 53rd-biggest change.

 - UConn's chances of winning the national championship, based on its odds, are 10%.